sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Prerequisites

-- You have the latest version of [VS Code](https://code.visualstudio.com/) installeds
+- You have the latest version of [VS Code](https://code.visualstudio.com/) installed
 - You have enabled an instance for [Cody from your Sourcegraph.com](overview/cody-with-sourcegraph.md) account

 ## Install the VS Code extension